dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 This will ask you a number of questions about the project, none of which are terribly important for this demo, except that the name must be all lower-case and contain no spaces.

 Once that has finished, you will be left with a `package.json` file in your project.
-This is the manifest file that describes your node project and all of its dependencies, and we'll be adding to this shortly.
+This is the manifest file that describes your node project and all of its dependencies, and we'll be adding to this file shortly.

 ## Creating the web server